johnkerl/miller/docs/src/installing-miller.md

 mlr 6.0.0
 </pre>

-If you Miller version is not 6 or above, please see the [release docs page](release-docs.md) to find the documentation for your version.
+If your Miller version is not 6 or above, please see the [release docs page](release-docs.md) to find the documentation for your version.

 As a second check, given [example.csv](./example.csv) you should be able to do